pkibbey/pkibbey.github.io/src/content/blog/monorepos.md

 ---
-title: 'Code Organisation: The Benefits of Using a Monorepo for Your Web Application'
-description: 'Exploring the advantages of managing your web application with a monorepo'
+title: 'Scaling Development with Monorepos'
+description: 'A practical guide to implementing and managing monorepos for large-scale development projects.'
-pubDate: 'Jul 08 2021'
+pubDate: 'Feb 08 2024'
-color: 'linear-gradient(to bottom right, #27AE60, #2ECC71)'
+color: 'linear-gradient(to bottom right, #2980B9, #3498DB)'
-tags: ['monorepo', 'web development', 'dependency management']
-author: 'Phineas'
+tags: ['Monorepo', 'Development', 'DevOps', 'Version Control', 'Tooling']
 ---

 In the world of web development, managing multiple projects and dependencies can quickly become a complex task.
 One solution that has gained popularity among developers is the use of a monorepo—a single repository that houses all the code for multiple projects.
 Here are some of the key benefits of using a monorepo to manage your web application.